 In time of peace it was the custom to employ the paiks on public works; and this is how the enormous tanks and the high roads... were constructed — Edward Gait (1907)

-Although the word paik is undoubtebly of indic-origin (paik meaning footsoldier) but it actually comes from the proto-tai word phrai/ไพร่ meaning citizen or manpower.
+Although the word paik is undoubtebly of indic-origin (paik meaning footsoldier) but the concept actually comes from the proto-tai word phrai/ไพร่ meaning citizen or manpower as similar system was in place in other Tai Kingdoms as well.

 Structure and Organization